 Pre-filling a Form with URL Parameters

-With Unbounce, you can easily pre-fill your form fields with URL parameters (also known as query parameters).
+Just like hidden fields, you can also pre-fill visible form fields using URL parameters (also known as query parameters).

-A URL parameter has two parts.
-A variable name and a value.
-In example below, "coupon" is the variable name and "50_2013" is the value:
+For example, a URL parameter has two parts.
+A parameter and a value.
+In the example below, "coupon" is the parameter, and "50_2013" is the value: